A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Test Results

 \subsection{Convergence to the optimal solution}

-In this experiment, we ran the iterative algorithm for~$30$ minutes, for the irrational-guard-example from~\cite{abrahamsen2017irrational}.
-See Appendix~\ref{app:Intermediate-Arrangement} for an illustration of the first~$22$ iterations.
+In this experiment, we ran the iterative algorithm for~$30$ minutes for the irrational-guard-example from~\cite{abrahamsen2017irrational}.
+See Section~\ref{app:Intermediate-Arrangement} for an illustration of the first~$20$ iterations.
 We used the square split protocol, critical witnesses and the simple IP protocol.
 The results with angular splits and reflex chord splits are similar in spirit, but the convergence is slower.
 Because we only used square splits, there was no need for the big IP as we did not update the granularity.
 This polygon is illustrated on the right of Figure~\ref{fig:NotVisionStable}.
 Even though the algorithm will not be able to find the optimal solution, we get a set of guards $G_i$ at the end of iteration~$i$.
 Note that $G_i$ is often a combination of point-guards and face-guards.
 As we know the optimal solution~$F$, we can compute the Hausdorff distance $d_i = \disth(G_i,F)$ at the end of each iteration.
+The Hausdorff distance is a metric that measures the distance between compact sets.

 See Figure~\ref{fig:irrational-convergence}~a) for an illustration of the convergence speed per iteration.
 Interestingly, the distance approaches the optimum very quickly.
 Additionally, Figure~\ref{fig:irrational-convergence}~b) shows the Hausdorff distance plotted against the cumulative running time.
-Here we see that when plotted against the running time, the Hausdorff distance does not decrease as dramatically.
+Here, we see that, when plotted against the running time, the Hausdorff distance does not decrease as dramatically.
 This is because the later iterations take more time.
 That later iterations take more time is plausible.
 The face splits at every iteration introduces new candidates and witnesses.
 This means that the IP has to deal with more candidate variables at each iteration and that we have to compute a larger number of visibilities.
-The appendix includes images produced by the program showing several iterations of the algorithm obtained during this experiment.
+Section~\ref{app:Intermediate-Arrangement} includes images produced by the program showing several iterations of the algorithm obtained during this experiment.